almossawi/badarguments/extras/content/posts/main/index.md

 **Administrative detention** sounds better than incarceration without trial.

 **Rubber bullets**, much like sponge grenades, sound softer, kinder, gentler, and more civilized than steel bullets.
-Until one realizes rubber bullets contain a metal core, that is, as a report from a human rights group, an article in <i>Le Monde</i>, and countless other sources have shared.
-Until one realizes that when fired at someone's face, they blind, maim, and severely injure.
-Rubber bullets, fired from **nonlethal weapons**.
+The term hides the fact that rubber bullets may contain a metal core, as a report from a human rights group, an article in <i>Le Monde</i>, and countless other sources have shared.
+When fired at someone's face, these bullets blind, maim, and severely injure.
+Rubber bullets, one reads, fired from **nonlethal weapons**.

+That vagueness can even extend into morality, turning the association into an ideological point.
+As a man of the cloth says, in defense of an army's use of such bullets, and in reading into the intention behind their use,

+“You see in that word 'rubber bullets' the tension of trying to carry out a **[moral] vision** in the real world.”

 **Private military company** sounds better than mercenary.

-**Acts** sound better than **atrocities** when referring to massacres of civilians.
-Pearson would know a thing or two about this one.
+**Acts** sound better than **atrocities** when referring to massacres of civilians, as a revision in a Pearson high school text book can attest to.

 **Military target** sounds better than _families_ of military targets.